 Based on appropriate state guidelines, students with an individualized education program may satisfy state graduation requirements by achieving an individual score on the state-identified alternative assessments.

-(3) All students except those eligible for alternative assessments must be given the college entrance part of these assessments in grade 11.
-A student under this clause who demonstrates attainment of required state academic standards, which include career and college readiness benchmarks, on these assessments is academically ready for a career or college and is encouraged to participate in courses awarding college credit to high school students.
+(h) A student who demonstrates attainment of required state academic standards, which include career and college readiness benchmarks, on high school assessments under subdivision 1a is academically ready for a career or college and is encouraged to participate in courses awarding college credit to high school students.
 Such courses and programs may include sequential courses of study within broad career areas and technical skill assessments that extend beyond course grades.

-(h) The 3rd through 7th grade computer-adaptive assessment results and grade 8 and high school test results shall be available to districts for diagnostic purposes affecting student learning and district instruction and curriculum, and for establishing educational accountability.
-The commissioner must establish empirically derived benchmarks on adaptive assessments in grades 3 through 7 that reveal a trajectory toward career and college readiness.
-The commissioner must disseminate to the public the computer-adaptive assessments, grade 8, and high school test results upon receiving those results.
+(m) The 3rd through 8th grade computer-adaptive assessment results and high school test results shall be available to districts for diagnostic purposes affecting student learning and district instruction and curriculum, and for establishing educational accountability.
+The commissioner must establish empirically derived benchmarks on adaptive assessments in grades 3 through 8 that reveal a trajectory toward career and college readiness.
+The commissioner must disseminate to the public the computer-adaptive assessments and high school test results upon receiving those results.

-(i) The grades 3 through 7 computer-adaptive assessments and grade 8 and high school tests must be aligned with state academic standards.
+(n) The grades 3 through 8 computer-adaptive assessments and high school tests must be aligned with state academic standards.
 The commissioner shall determine the testing process and the order of administration.
 The statewide results shall be aggregated at the site and district level, consistent with subdivision 1a.

-(1) uniform statewide computer-adaptive assessments of all students in grades 3 through 7 and testing at the grade 8 and high school levels that provides appropriate, technically sound accommodations or alternate assessments;
+(1) uniform statewide computer-adaptive assessments of all students in grades 3 through 8 and testing at the high school levels that provides appropriate, technically sound accommodations or alternate assessments;